astronomer/deploy-action/README.md

 You can use the Deploy Action with DAG-only deploys activated or deactivated.
 When DAG-only deploys are activated, the action does not rebuild and deploy your image when your commit only includes changes to the `/dags` folder.
 For more information about DAG-only deploys, see [Deploy DAGs only](https://docs.astronomer.io/astro/deploy-code#deploy-dags-only).

-The action completes the following steps whenever you commit to your main branch:
+The action completes the following steps whenever your CI/CD pipeline is triggered:

 - Checks out your repository.
 - Checks whether your commit only changed DAG code.